manulorente/bistro/readme.md

 7. From now on you are able to change the code and user any browser as web viewer.

-#### Do not forget to commit and push changes once your development is finished
+#### Do not forget to commit and push changes and do pull request when your development is finished